The career archive of a NYC paramedic

 I took one of the disgruntled correction officers aside and inquired about the relationship between the two and was shocked to discover that not only were they boyfriend and girlfriend, they had landed in the facility for committing the same crime together.
 I could have never predicted it.

 Ever since their arrest, the two had been housed in separate areas of the same facility and there were never opportunities to come in contact with each other.
 It seemed that the only place the couple could be reunited was at the hospital, even if only for a short time.
 As a result, their “illnesses” became more and more chronic, wearing out the patience of the EMS community, and also the hospital staff.
-Many people we knew had taken at least one of them to the hospital at some point, and all of them, thankfully, mocked their poor interpretations of an asthma attack and a seizure.

 Having witnessed the damage drain cleaners can do when ingested, I had zero empathy for the plight of the star-crossed lovers and their efforts to be together.
 Nor did any of the other EMTs and paramedics, who were getting a little tired of having to participate in their charade of a medical emergency.
 It was curious that those two were the only patients we were ever called for.
-How long would we all have to wait until they were sentenced and incarcerated elsewhere?
-We agreed that this thing needed to be nipped in the bud if we wanted to resume our ignorance of the large building on Pitkin Avenue.

 We collectively decided that other hospitals should share in the poor acting abilities of the young would-be murderers.
 We were sure the corrections officers would be willing to assist us in the endeavor.